ndoxx/drowned_phish/README.md

 # drowned_phish #
 A small tool I made to flood phishers' databases with fake but credible information.

 Fake credentials are generated from several lists of names, pseudonyms and addresses.
-I use *crazyjunkie*'s generator to create valid credit card numbers that pass the MOD 10 check.
+I use *bhuone-garbu*'s generator to create valid credit card numbers that pass the MOD 10 check.
 This tool is programmed to generate plausible __FRENCH__ credentials, but it should be easy enough to adapt for any other country. drowned_phish comes with two actual scammer profiles I used during development.
 The codebase is not that great at the moment, because well...
 I'm no Python expert.

 ## Features: ##
 - Fake credentials are plausible, credit card numbers pass the MOD 10 check